hebench/frontend/README.md

 ## Online Documentation <a name="online-documentation"></a>
 For an overview of HEBench, please visit the homepage here [HEBench Home](https://hebench.github.io/).

-The detailed online documentation for HEBench Framework can be found here [HEBench online documentation](DOCLINK).
+The detailed online documentation for HEBench Framework can be found here [HEBench online documentation](https://hebench.github.io/frontend).

 ## Test Harness
-The Test Harness is the core front-end of HEBench.
-It orchestrates the benchmarking operations, submits and times requests to back-ends.
+The Test Harness is the core frontend of HEBench.
+It orchestrates the benchmarking operations, submits and times requests to backends.

 ## Build Configuration <a name="build-configuration"></a>